Vertex Representations for Yangians of Kac-Moody algebras: The centrally extended Yangian double of g

 where $\msc_{ij}^\pm=\hbar d_{ij}\pm \frac{\hbar \msc}{2}$ and in the last relation $i\neq j$ and $m=1-a_{ij}$. \end{definition} For each $\kappa\in \C$, we define the \textit{Yangian double at level $\kappa$} to be the $\C[\hbar]$-algebra

-\begin{remark} Even though the relations \eqref{DY:hhh}-\eqref{DY:xx} and \eqref{DY:xxh} involve negative powers of $\hbar$, this is not the case for the corresponding relations among the generators.
-(See Lemma \ref{DY':def}.) \end{remark} \begin{remark} The practice of calling $DY_\hbar^\msc(\mfg)$ the "Centrally extended Yangian double" is explained by the following: when $\mfg$ is finite-dimensional, $DY_\hbar^0(\mfg)$ has been conjectured to be equal, after completion, to the Hopf algebra double of $Y_\hbar(\mfg)$ \cite{KhTo}, whereas $DY_\hbar^\msc(\mfg)$ has been conjecturally described, also after completion, as a quotient of the Hopf algebra double of $Y_\hbar(\mfg)\otimes \C[\msc]$ by a derivation \cite{Kh}.
-These conjectures have been proven for $\mfg=\mfsl_2$: see \cite[Prop.
-2.1 (ii)]{KhTo} and \cite[Thm.
-3.1]{Kh}.
+\begin{remark} Even though the relations \eqref{DY:c}-\eqref{DY:xh-} and \eqref{DY:xxh} involve negative powers of $\hbar$, this is not the case for the corresponding relations among the generators.
+(See Lemma \ref{DY':def}.)
+Not dividing by $\hbar$ could create $\hbar$-torsion elements. \end{remark} \begin{remark} The practice of calling $DY_\hbar^\msc(\mfg)$ the "Centrally extended Yangian double" is explained by the following: when $\mfg$ is finite-dimensional, $DY_\hbar^0(\mfg)$ has been conjectured to be equal, after completion, to the Hopf algebra double of $Y_\hbar(\mfg)$ \cite{KhTo}, whereas $DY_\hbar^\msc(\mfg)$ has been conjecturally described, also after completion, as a quotient of the Hopf algebra double of $Y_\hbar(\mfg)\otimes \C[\msc]$ by a derivation \cite{Kh}.
+These conjectures have been proven for $\mfg=\mfsl_2$: see \cite[Prop.\ 2.1 (ii)]{KhTo} and \cite[Thm.\ 3.1]{Kh}.